 Something new is growing

 What if we decided together where money goes in our community?
-What if economic power here was shared, not concentrated?
-What if the people closest to the problems got to design the solutions?

 What if the people most impacted by economic decisions were the ones making them?